Zivanika/NoteWave/README.md

 <p>
 **# Never miss a thought again!  **

-Introducing NoteWave – a beautifully crafted web app designed to keep your notes organized, secure, and accessible from anywhere. iNoteBook is a secure cloud-based note storage solution.
+Introducing NoteWave – a beautifully crafted web app designed to keep your notes organized, secure, and accessible from anywhere.
+NoteWave is a secure cloud-based note storage solution.
 Organize effortlessly with our user-friendly interface.
-Start your journey with iNotebook today!"</p>
+Start your journey with NoteWave today!"</p>

 [Visit Now](https://zivanika.github.io/login) 🚀
 ### npm start